 I have been given an on-the-spot fine.
 What do I do?

 If you have been given an on-the-spot fine (penalty notice), don’t ignore it.
-Failure to pay fines can have serious consequences, including recovery action by Revenue NSW, having a drivers licence suspended or some other conditions placed on it.
+Failure to pay fines can have serious consequences, including recovery action by Revenue NSW, having a drivers licence suspended or funds being garnished from your account without a court order.
 If you need time to pay a fine, you can negotiate a payment plan.
+It may also be possible to negotiate entering into a work and development order instead of paying the fine.

 I've received a Court Attendance Notice.
 What do I do now?

 Police may give you a Court Attendance Notice (CAN).

 I have been charged.
 What do I do?

 It may be a good idea to make some notes about what happened around your arrest.
 Any notes should be in your own words and should detail any conversations you had with witnesses or the police.
-You may ask any witnesses to write down what they witness, in their own words.
+You may ask any witnesses to write down what they saw, in their own words.
 You and any witnesses that you may have are obliged to give truthful information and evidence.

 Keep all the documents you receive such as the CAN, police facts sheet, and any bail undertakings if you are on bail.
-It may will be helpful to obtain one or more character references, if you are planning to plead guilty or may be found guilty.
+It may be helpful to obtain one or more character references, if you are planning to plead guilty or may be found guilty.
 You will need to bring these documents with you to court on the day, and should bring three copies – one for you, one for the prosecution and one for the court.

 What is a written notice of pleading?